jacopok/anomalies-visualization/README.md

 The *eccentricity* $e$ is defined by $e^2 = 1- ( b / a)^2$.
 The *focal distance* $c$ is $c = \sqrt{ a^{2} - b^{2} }$.

-The *eccentric anomaly* $E$ is the angle from the periastron to the orbiting body, measured using the *center of the ellipse* as the center.
+The *eccentric anomaly* $E$ is the angle from the periastron to the *projection* of the orbiting body onto the smallest circle containing the ellipse, measured using the *center of the ellipse* as the center.

 The *true anomaly* $f$ is the angle from the periastron to the orbiting body, measured using the *focus of the ellipse* as the center.